fraser-lab/fraser-lab.github.io/_posts/2023-8-9-DEIJ-Journal-Club.md

 - How different does this trajectory look for different genders?
 - Why do people not move on to a postdoc or pre-tenure position?
 - There are also significant dropouts observed from pre-tenure to tenured positions.
 Why are universities not supporting their pre-tenure faculty through the tenure process?
--What impact does observing a historically underrepresented professor not getting tenure have on an institution's student population?
+- What impact does observing a historically underrepresented professor not getting tenure have on an institution's student population?
--We’d love to see follow-up analyses of this data set, particularly how these trends hold up/change for different disciplines and/or institutions.
+- We’d love to see follow-up analyses of this data set, particularly how these trends hold up/change for different disciplines and/or institutions.
 Can we identify and learn from those demonstrating positive progress toward inclusive academic retention?

 **Proposed Action Items:**
 - Advocate for increased funding and support of the postdoctoral affairs office.
 - Waiving application fees for graduate school and/or University providing travel funding up front (instead of through reimbursement)
 - Provide resources or opportunities for trainees to form peer mentoring networks, such as socials/mixers, funding for groups based on specific career/research goals, etc.
+- Bringing awareness of these racial disparities to admission committees, hiring committees, and hiring managers.

  **Citations:**